Best Hair Brushes 2026 - Best Brush for Different Hair Types & Hair Extensions

 Fine hair is delicate, prone to breakage, flatness, and oiliness, and requires ultra-gentle brushes that add volume without tugging or weighing strands down.
 Mixed boar and nylon bristle designs are ideal, as they distribute natural oils evenly while lifting roots for much-needed fullness.
 These are the best fine hair brushes to use.

-A legendary luxury hair tool, the Handy Sensitive Hairbrush SB3 is tailor-made for fine, fragile hair and sensitive scalps.
+A luxury hair tool, the Handy Nylon and Boar Bristle Brush is tailor-made for fine, fragile hair and sensitive scalps.
 Six rows of long, premium boar bristle tufts detangle and smooth strands with zero irritation, making it safe for those with hair loss, alopecia, or post-chemotherapy sensitive scalps.
 This brush excels at stimulating natural scalp oil production, distributing sebum evenly along the hair shaft to boost shine and strengthen fine strands over time.
 Every stroke brings a spa-like scalp massage, resulting in glossy, full-bodied hair that looks like a professional blowout.

 Best Brushes for Thick Hair 2026